mdn/interactive-examples/CONTRIBUTING-HTML.md

 #### HTML output formal guidelines

-By default and with a browser window width of 1008 pixels, the editor for the HTML examples is 590 pixels high by 349 pixels wide.
-At those dimensions, does the example look good?
-If you make the browser window narrower, the editor will change its shape and show the output plane underneath, does the layout of the example still look OK?
+By default (with a browser window width of at least 1008 pixels) the editor for the HTML examples is 590 pixels high by 349 pixels wide.
+You should check if the example looks good at these dimensions.
+If you make the viewport width narrower, the output panel is collapsed below the editor.
+You should check if the example still looks good when it's displayed in a vertical layout for these smaller dimensions.

 ### Content guidelines